-LinkedIn Influencers and Pulse: First of all, LinkedIn truly understands the importance of good content.
+LinkedIn Influencers and the LinkedIn Feed: First of all, LinkedIn truly understands the importance of good content.
 Right now it's the only social media site to have its own blogging platform fueled by the world's thought leaders (LinkedIn Influencers).
 These people, most of them household names (best-selling authors, Fortune 500 CEOs, heads of state) create content specifically for LinkedIn.
-You can follow not only these Influencers, but also channels of content (thanks to Pulse.)
+You can follow not only these Influencers, but also channels of content.